 Any distribution from the trust to a “public benefits beneficiary” has to be evaluated under the income rules to determine if it will have an impact on the beneficiary’s benefits.
 There are four (4) different types of distributions:

 Cash distributions from the trust will always be counted as income.
-There usually not a great reason to give cash distributions to beneficiaries because it amounts to a dollar for dollar reduction in their monthly SSI benefit.
+They is usually not a great reason to give cash distributions to beneficiaries because it amounts to a dollar for dollar reduction in their monthly SSI benefit.
 Retained income can become an available asset if held too long.

 This will normally take the form of an asset like a second vehicle, second home, or other types of countable assets that would be considered an available resource to the beneficiary’s eligibility if they were to apply for Medicaid or SSI.
 If it’s countable next month, it’s income this month.